Mansfield PA and Richmond Township in Tioga County PA |

 News Notes From Junior-Senior Class

 Behold the class of Juniors and Seniors.
-Eight of the former and three
+Eight of the former and three of

-of the latter.
-The Juniors have been glad all the year to have the privilege
+the latter.
+The Juniors have been glad all the year to have the privilege of

-that some good work has been done.
+good work has been done.
 The average age 16½ years.
-Not
+Not so old as we will be.

-so old as we will be.
-Five and one-half is the average height so you see
+Five and one-half is the average height so you see we are well up on the ladder

-we are well up on the ladder of length, too.
+of length, too.
 Understanding?
-Yes, I should
+Yes, I should say we have it.
+The average length

-say we have it.
-The average length of our feet is 9.34 inches.
+of our feet is 9.34 inches.

 We have read many good books this year.
 Among them are those from Dickens, George Eliot and William Shakespeare.
 Considering these three authors, the class chose Shakespeare as its favorite.
 We have been reading his "Macbeth" recently, and now we are enthused by the wonderful lines of his "Julius Ceasar."
 On account of lack of time we have not read very many books in class, but have read by ourselves several books, such as, Ben Hur, Ivanhoe, Oliver Twist and Nicholas Nickelby.
 Our line of literary work has been quite extensive, but we do not forget the geometry, physics and history and the many pleas-